Posted by A&WSCL on 02/08/2015 04:48

-7. Ernest Waddilove, 1st XI Twenty20, Anthony Birtwhistle and Ian Chappell Cups
+7. Ernest Waddilove, Awards Galore, Anthony Birtwhistle and Ian Chappell Cups - 2019

 The top 16 placed 1st XI teams in the previous season shall compete on a “knock-out” basis for the Ernest Waddilove Cup.
-The remaining 1st XI teams shall compete in a 1st XI Twenty20 Cup Competition.
+The remaining 1st XI teams shall compete in the Awards Galore Cup.

 2nd XI teams shall be entered in the Anthony Birtwhistle Cup; If a club wishes to withdraw from this competition they must notifiy the League Secretary not later than 31st October in the previous year.